BhosaleAniket/Nourishing-Numbers/README.md

 # Nourishing Numbers: The Impact of Nutritional Value and Recipe Steps on Food Ratings and Reviews
-Authors: Aniket Bhosale and Selina Wu\
+Authors: Aniket Bhosale and Selina Wu
-This is a project for DSC 80 at UCSD

 # Introduction